Coq Au Vin Blanc is a classic French dish. Chicken is simmered in white wine with mushrooms, onions, bacon, and herbs until tender and delicious.

 - Wipe mushrooms with a damp paper towel, trim off bottom of stems, and cut into ¼-inch slices.

-- If you are working with bacon slices instead of lardons, stack together and cut crosswise into ¼ inch slices.
+- Stack bacon slices together and cut crosswise into ¼ inch slices.

-- Heat 2 T. olive oil in a large stockpot or dutch oven over medium-high heat.
+- Heat 2 tablespoons olive oil in a large stockpot or dutch oven over medium-high heat.

 - Sprinkle both sides of the chicken pieces with salt and pepper.